slv87645/slv87645.github.io/_pages/projects.md

 layout: posts
 author_profile: true
 ---
-Projects that I learned a lot from completing whether they were for school or personal.
+Projects that I learned a lot from whether they were for school or personal.